gitkraken/gitlens-docs/gitlens/gitlens-home.md

 ### Launchpad `PRO`
 <div class='callout callout--warning'>
-    <p>This feature is only available for Pro subscription tiers or higher.</p>
+    <p>This feature is available on Pro, Advanced, Business, and Enterprise plans.</p>
 </div>

 Launchpad provides a centralized view of your pull requests.
 You can: